gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Templates
 Templates specified using `<% %>` delimiters will be automatically expanded when tasks read them from the config.
-Templates are expanded recursively until no more `<% %>` templates remain.
+Templates are expanded recursively until no more remain.

 The entire config object is the context in which properties are resolved.
 Additionally, `grunt` and its methods are available inside templates, eg. `<%= grunt.template.today('yyyy-mm-dd') %>`.